 Begin with the mint simple syrup.
 It's very simple - equal parts fresh mint, water, and granulated sugar.
 Combine in a saucepan over medium heat, stirring constantly, until the sugar dissolves.
 Remove immediately from heat and reserve for frosting.

 Prepare a 9-inch bundt pan by thoroughly buttering the inside.
 You want to keep all the pretty ridges in the cake, and this won't happen if the lovely cake sticks.

 Quarter the cherries into nice even slices and rinse thoroughly to remove all excess syrup.
-The syrup, as many of you know from watching the wonderful show, makes the cherries too heavy and will cause them to sink to the bottom of the bundt pan.
-Too sad.
-So make sure you cut them and rinse them well, then wrap them up in a towel or paper towel to dry the moisture.
+Wrap them up in a towel or paper towel to dry the moisture.
 Reserve enough pieces for five whole cherries to decorate the top of the cake.
 Toss the remaining cherries in one tablespoon of flour to coat.
-This is another precaution to keep the cherries from sinking.

 Spoon the mixture into the buttered bundt pan.
 It won't go in evenly, so you'll need to use a rubber spatula to smooth out the top and even the playing field for the batter.

 Pop in the oven for 30 - 40 minutes.
 The cake is finished when it is nice and golden on top and a toothpick inserted comes out clean.